Ejaculation Disorders in Men

 There are different types of ejaculation disorders, including:

-- Premature ejaculation -- This refers to ejaculation that occurs before or soon after penetration.
+Premature ejaculation -- This refers to ejaculation that occurs before or soon after penetration, usually 30-60 seconds after penetration.
+Three minutes or longer is considered normal.

 In some cases, premature and inhibited ejaculation are caused by a lack of attraction for a partner, past traumatic events, and even psychological factors, including a strict religious background that causes the person to view sex as sinful.
 Premature ejaculation, the most common form of sexual dysfunction in men, often is due to nervousness over how well he will perform during sex.
 Certain drugs, including some antidepressants, may affect ejaculation.
 This generally does not require treatment unless it impairs fertility.